 Did I take a wrong turn?
 Was I supposed to be here?
 All these human beings around me seemed so ready and purposed for this moment, was I?
 Certainly, embarking on the graduate journey elicits substantial uncertainty for many who dare to, after all it is an enormous leap of faith onto a new life path.
 The spiritual dimension of this program seems to intensify the significance of that leap for me.
 At Southwestern I am required not only to develop the skills I will need as a licensed counselor, but also to grown as a human being so that I can be a strong community mentor as well.

 The calling to be a counselor is both heavy and lofty.
 It begs us to grow roots and spread wings simultaneously.
 And how does one do that exactly?
 It is a delicate tension to master and one that requires the tutelage of accomplished dreamers, no shortage of which is to be found at Southwestern College and the New Earth Institute.
 Over just a few weeks, I have already felt myself stretching towards that new horizon- a little uncomfortable at first but wonderfully relieving after a short while.
 I have never felt so honored, so blessed, so thrilled to be a novice.

 As I reflect tonight, a little further, I can’t help but see the resemblance between a beloved children’s book character and myself as we each arrive at a magical new beginning tucked snugly away between two worlds- where we once were and where we are headed.
 Just as there were for him and his companions, there are surely many adventures awaiting my classmates and me and many opportunities for transformation as we grow into the professionals we are destined to be.
 The excitement is thrilling… All aboard the Hogwarts Express!

-Jessica Schreier Kennard is a first-year graduate student at Southwestern studying Counseling and Art Therapy.
+Jessica Schreier Kennard is a graduate student at Southwestern studying Counseling and Art Therapy.